Micro Financing Business vs Ceiling on Interest Rates

 Rate of Interest on Deposits

-Nidhi companies accept three types of Deposits and the rate of interest on all of them vary and are mentioned below:
+Nidhi companies accept three types of Deposits and the rate of interest on all of them varies and are mentioned below:

 1) Fixed Deposit